HARPLab/DReyeVR/README.md

 - This project builds upon and extends the [CARLA 0.9.13 simulator](https://carla.org/)
 - This repo includes some code from CARLA: Computer Vision Center (CVC) at the Universitat Autonoma de Barcelona (UAB) & Intel Corporation.
-- This repo includes some code from HTC Corporation.
-See [SRanipal/](SRanipal).
-These are only the minimal modifications required to fix bugs in [SRanipal 1.3.1.1](https://developer-express.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/).
 - This repo includes some code from Hewlett-Packard Development Company, LP.
 See [Tools/Diagnostics/nvidia.ph](Tools/Diagnostics/nvidia.ph).
 This is a modified diagnostic tool used during development.

 ## Licenses